The Girl Who Goes

 5 Travel Essentials I Can’t Live Without: Travel Electronics

 Hi all!
-I’m getting close to being finished with all my location-specific posts about our European road trip we took in January, but I thought it could be nice to take a break and write about something a little different for my next post.
+I’m getting close to being finished with all my location-specific posts about our European road trip, but I thought it could be nice to take a break and write about something a little different for my next post.
 You may have seen the article I wrote over the summer — 5 Travel Essentials I Can’t Live Without — and after a few more long trips, I realized there are some other things I never travel without.

 So here’s another list of my travel essentials… this time, with a focus on essential travel electronics.